N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

 Tyler C: Started to get deeper into specifying what exact features our product will include.
 Drew up many UI designs and identified our systems requirements.

+Ibrahim H: We went over how our system will work, discussed basic use cases, and made UI designs.

 ### Project Perspective
 1. Appreciations